Schroedinger-Hat/community/README.md

 ## Membership

-We encourage to become ufficial contributors.
-We aim to grow an active, healthy community of contributors, reviewers and code owners.
-Learn more about requirements and responsibilities in our [Community Membership page](community-membership.md).
+We encourage all members to become official contributors.
+We aim to grow an active, healthy community of contributors, reviewers, and code owners.
+Learn more about requirements and responsibilities on our [Community Membership page](community-membership.md).

 [Become a new contributor](https://github.com/Schrodinger-Hat/community/issues/new/choose)